chselz/qcstyle/CONTRIBUTING.md

-# Contributing to qcstyle
+# Contributing to quantum-chemistry-bonn

-First off, thank you for considering contributing to `qcstyle`.
+First off, thank you for considering contributing to `quantum-chemistry-bonn`.
 Please take a moment to review this guidelines to make the contribution process simple and effective for all involved.